 Split testing is completely in line with Amazon's rules and regulations, just remember to follow its official Style Guide.

 Running multiple tests for multiple listings manually would be inefficient and insanely time-consuming, but you can automate that process with AB testing software for Amazon.

-Our AB testing tool is free and there are no limits, so you can run as many tests as you like.
+Semrush's AB testing tool is free and there are no limits, so you can run as many tests as you like.